Canelo Álvarez: Álvarez vs. Golovkin II

 On 6 June, Golovkin was stripped of his IBF title due to not adhering to the IBF's rules.
 The IBF granted Golovkin an exception to fight Martirosyan, although they would not sanction the fight and told Golovkin's team to start negotiating and fight mandatory challenger Sergiy Derevyanchenko by 3 August 2018.
 The IBF released a statement in detail explaining its decision to strip Golovkin of the belt.
 On 7 June, Golovkin's team stated they would accept a 55–45 split in favor of Álvarez.
 Five days later on 12 June, Golden Boy gave Golovkin a 24-hour deadline to accept a 57½–42½ split in Álvarez's favor or they would explore other fights.
 At this time, Golden Boy were already in light negotiations with Eddie Hearn for a fight against Daniel Jacobs instead.
 At the same time, Loeffler was working closely with Frank Warren to match Saunders with Golovkin at the end of August.
 Golovkin declined the offer and De La Hoya stated there would be no rematch.
 Despite this, some sources indicated both sides were still negotiating after a "Hail Mary" idea came to light.
 Hours later, De La Hoya confirmed via his Twitter account that terms had been agreed and the fight would indeed take place on 15 September at the T-Mobile Arena in Las Vegas, Nevada.
 Golovkin revealed to ESPN he agreed to 45%. Álvarez started training for the bout on 14 June and stated his intention to apply for his boxing license on 18 August.
 It was confirmed that both boxers would not physically come face to face with each other until the fight week.
 A split-screen press conference took place on 3 July.
 On 3 September, due to a majority vote of the panel, it was announced that the vacant Ring middleweight title would be contested for the bout.
-Doug Fischer wrote, "We posed the question to the ratings panel, which, in a landslide, voted in favor the magazine’s 160-pound championship being up for grabs when the two stars clash at T-Mobile Arena in Las Vegas."
+Doug Fischer wrote, "We posed the question to the ratings panel, which, in a landslide, voted in favor the magazine's 160-pound championship being up for grabs when the two stars clash at T-Mobile Arena in Las Vegas."
+The IBO's middleweight title was only at stake for Golovkin as Canelo refused to pay the sanctioning fee.

 In front of a sell out crowd of 21,965, the fight was again not without controversy as Álvarez defeated Golovkin via majority decision after twelve rounds. Álvarez was favored by judges Dave Moretti and Steve Weisfeld, both scoring the bout 115–113, the third judge Glenn Feldman scored it 114–114.
 The result was disputed by fans, pundits and media.
 Of the 18 media outlets scoring the bout, ten ruled in favor of Golovkin, seven scored a draw while one scored the bout for Álvarez.
 The scorecards showed how close the bout was, with the judges splitting eight rounds.
 After nine rounds, all three judges had their scorecards reading 87–84 for Álvarez.